Case citations are a standard way of abbreviating the name and publication details of a case.

-Case citators can help you confirm details of an indexed case;
+Case citators can help you confirm the details of a case and inform your research:

-If you find a case in an article, encyclopedia chapter or book, don't forget to check if the case is still good law using Lexis Advance signals or Westlaw flags.
+* If you find a case in a journal article, encyclopedia or book, don't forget to check if the case is still good law using Lexis+ signals or Westlaw flags.

-If you find an unreported judgment, check whether it has been reported elsewhere (authorised version).
+** If you find an unreported judgment, check for parallel citations to see if it has been reported elsewhere (authorised version).

 Use CASE CITATORS to search for cases that have considered a particular Statute (Act of Parliament), Bill or delegated/subordinate legislation ('legislation judicially considered').